 This can include drawings, 3D models, vendor manuals, operating procedures, photos, videos, and audio.
 Most large organisations have a core system like an ERP, EAM, or GIS to manage elements like procurement or planning, but engineering data is spread across a number of disparate systems to cater for various users.
-Instead of distributing uncontrolled copies via email, step 1 allows you to remove duplicates and locate engineering content in a central location where users come into the system to access the content.
+Instead of distributing uncontrolled copies via email, Step 1 allows you to remove duplicates and store engineering content in a central location where users come into the system to access the content.

 Step 2: Store your data in the cloud